How Lateral Partner Placement Fees Work - Legal Recruiting

 The Fundamentals of Partner Placement Fees

-When firms hire lateral partners through recruiters, the placement fees are substantial business expenses that firms absorb as part of their growth strategy.
+Don't panic — lateral partner placement fees might seem mysteriously expensive, but the pricing structure is actually straightforward once you understand how recruiters calculate their substantial commissions.
 These fees typically range from 25% to 33% of the partner's first-year total compensation, which can easily reach six figures for senior-level hires.

 The good news is that you'll never see these costs directly deducted from your compensation.
 Firms treat recruiter fees as standard operating expenses, similar to marketing or business development costs.
 However, understanding how they work can help you navigate the process more effectively.